hootmeow/bf1942-analytics/README.md

 apply any new SQL files in lexicographical order.

-For a manual bootstrap (useful when seeding a fresh database from an admin shell), activate the virtual environment and run the small helper script below:
+For a manual bootstrap (useful when seeding a fresh database from an admin shell), activate the virtual environment and run the small helper script below.
+The configuration loader now reads values from `.env` automatically, so there is no need to export each variable by hand:

 ```bash
 source .venv/bin/activate